asu-cactus/cactusdb/INSTALL_DEPENDENCIES.md

 ### EvaDB

-EvaDB itself does not natively support datatype: `ARRAY` in the PostgreSQL.
+EvaDB itself does not natively support the datatype `ARRAY` in PostgreSQL.
 We provide a patch to support that, please install it by following the instructions:

 ```bash
 git clone https://github.com/lixi-zhou/evadb.git